 Francis, making the surprise announcement during his weekly address, said on Sunday that the ceremony to elevate the prelates, known as a consistory, would be held on November 19.

 "Their provenance from 11 nations expresses the universality of the church that announces and is witness to the good news of the mercy of God in every corner of the world," Francis said.

 The new cardinal-electors, those under 80, come from Italy, the Central African Republic, Spain, the US, Brazil, Bangladesh, Venezuela, Belgium, Mauritius, Mexico and Papua New Guinea.

 Only one of the 13 cardinal-electors will take on a Vatican job.
 The others would remain in their posts around the world.

 Significantly, Francis said the current Vatican ambassador in Syria, Italian Archbishop Mario Zenari, would be elevated but remain in his post to show the Church's concern for "beloved and martyred Syria" - an allusion to the devastating civil war there.

-It was believed to be the first time in recent history a Vatican ambassador, known as a nuncio, would have the rank of cardinal.
+It was believed to be the first time in recent history that a Vatican ambassador, known as a nuncio, would have the rank of cardinal.